seanbaxter/DirectXShaderCompiler/tools/clang/docs/ClangFormatStyleOptions.rst

-When using :program:`clang-format` command line utility or ``clang::format::reformat(...)`` functions from code, one can either use one of the predefined styles (LLVM, Google, Chromium, Mozilla, WebKit) or create a custom style by configuring specific style options.
+When using :program:`clang-format` command line utility or ``clang::format::reformat(...)`` functions from code, one can either use one of the predefined styles (LLVM37, Google, Chromium, Mozilla, WebKit) or create a custom style by configuring specific style options.